monoxideboi/lastfm-cf-worker/README.md

 ```
 cd lastfmcfworker
 ```
 ### IMPORTANT!!
 THEN you need to edit the wrangler.toml file.
-Just find the USER variable (near the top with all caps!) and replace the name! !!IMPORANT
+Just find the USER variable and the SITE variable (near the top with all caps!) and replace the fields!

 ```
 npx wrangler deploy